Ryan Fage

 Ryan Fage (born 31 October 2003) is a French professional footballer who plays as a midfielder for Troyes II.

-Professional career
+Career

 Fage is a youth product of Troyes since the U14s.
 Fage made his professional debut with Troyes in a 1–0 Coupe de France loss to Auxerre on 19 January 2021.
 On 20 January 2022, he signed his first professional contract with Troyes.